Properties of Water and Its Purification for Class 5 Science

 - It constitutes hydrogen and oxygen in a ratio of 2:1.

 - Water is a bad conductor of electricity i.e. it does not allow electricity to pass through it.
 Still, salts in it make water a good conductor of electricity.

 - Example: Tap water (which contains salts) is a good conductor of electricity, whereas distilled water (pure water) is a bad conductor.

-States of water:
+Three States of Water:

 - Water exists in all three states at different temperatures.

 - Water freezes and exists in the solid state at 0°C. The change of water from its liquid state to solid state is called solidification.

 - Water boils to form water vapour at 100°C.